FlexerJR/Automatische-Dosieranlage/README.md

 Please check this page for further updates.
 I'm sorry but it will take some time.<br>
 Furthermore there are many setups of different pools out there.
 You should prepare your setup by yourself.<br>
-It can give you some recommendations for the best course of action.<br>
+I can give you some recommendations for the best course of action.<br>
 If you have any questions feel free to contact me.
 I can provide a checklist for hardware installation.<br><br>
 :bulb:Saltwater:bulb:<br>
 I don't have a saltwater pool myself, so the script isn't optimized for saltwater yet.
 If you want to use it with your saltwater pool, just reach out and we can work on a version together.
 Volunteers welcome!<br><br>